bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "I think we received a few copies from him, if you need one, darling"

 Her husband shook his head.
-"I don't need it, but the Kryn Dynasty do."
+"I don't need it, but the Kryn Dynasty does."
 His voice went from relieved to troubled.
 "And they can easily get one, which means we have got to act fast, but we need to be smart about this."